flycheck/flycheck/doc/manual/usage.rst

    function returns non-nil.
 Thus, a function in this hook may return nil, to allow for further processing of the error, or t, to indicate that the error was fully processed and inhibit any further processing.

-You can also show a list with all errors in the current buffer:

-.. command:: flycheck-list-errors
-                list-flycheck-errors
-   :binding: C-c ! l

-   List all errors in the current buffer in a separate buffer.

-   The error list automatically refreshes after a syntax check, and follows the current buffer and window, that is, if you switch to another buffer or window, the error list is updated to show the errors of the new buffer or window.

 If you hover a highlighted error with the mouse, a tooltip with the top-most error message will be shown.